 - Keynote speaker - Jean Gross.
 Jean is a national expert on children's issues.
 Until 2011 she was the government’s Communication Champion for children and young people, and in 2018 she chaired the Bercow: 10 Years On independent review.

-Following the publication of her new book, Reading the Unseen Child, Jean will draw on examples of excellent local practice for ensuring children leave nursery with the expected level in communication and language, and provide practical strategies.
+Following the publication of her new book, Reaching the Unseen Child, Jean will draw on examples of excellent local practice for ensuring children leave nursery with the expected level in communication and language, and provide practical strategies.

 - Julie Morgan MS, Deputy Minister for Social Services in the Welsh Government.
 Julie's responsibilities - among many others - include early years childcare and play, early childhood education and Flying Start for 0-3 year olds.
 She will be presenting on the Welsh Government's response to COVID-19 in early years provision.

 - Dr Lynne Duncan Reader in Psychology at The University of Dundee.
 Lynne's current research provides a cross-linguistic perspective on language development in relation to visual word recognition and developmental dyslexia.
 She has also co-lead on the development of the eLIPS, an observational tool for use in early years settings to measure language development during play.
 Lynne will present on the use of the tool to identify those who are experiencing language delays for reasons linked to disadvantage.

 - Kirsty Sinclair, Head of Early Years at Scottish Book Trust.
 Kirsty will present on her team's delivery of Bookbug with young children and their families.
 Bookbug is Scotland's universal early years book gifting programme, designed to support children’s language, learning and social skills and inspire a love of reading.